TooLaidBack/TooLaidBack.github.io/_posts/2023-09-15-CozyHosting Writeup.md

 ## Network Scanning

 ### Nmap
-After we got the IP address of the target machine, we run nmap to scan all ports and enable OS detection, version detection, script scanning, and traceroute to discover the open ports and services that are running on the target.
+After we got the IP address of the target machine, we run nmap to scan all ports with version detection and script scanning.
+I used -T 4 here to scan the ports faster but in a real world environment I wouldn't recommend scanning this fast as nmap might miss a port that was open.

 ```bash
 sudo nmap 10.10.11.230 -sC -sV -T 4 -p-